 The Welfare of the English Angora Rabbit

-for breeding and care is taken not to breed too many rabbits, as surplus
+breeding and care is taken not to breed too many rabbits, as surplus youngsters

-youngsters must never be sold to pet shops for welfare reasons.
-Sometimes
+must never be sold to pet shops for welfare reasons.
+Sometimes prospective new

 Whilst many people wish to keep rabbits in pairs, some do not realise that rabbits that are not neutered do not live happily together, and rabbits destined for breeding need to live singly or fighting may occur.
 Serious injuries can occur when two bucks fight, and even neutered rabbits need introducing to each other carefully and under supervision.
 Sadly not all will settle happily down together.
 A neutered buck and neutered doe, ideally littermates, are easiest to bond.

 Angoras are hardy if kept clean and dry, and will live contentedly outdoors providing they are housed in solid, waterproof, fox and dog proof tongue and groove hutches of suitable size.
 Welded mesh wire fronts and secure catches on the doors are essential.
 Pet shop hutches may be made of plywood and are not always adequate for outdoor use.
 Like all other rabbits, Angoras enjoy a run and a dig on the lawn in a secure run, and like to socialise with the rabbit in the adjacent run.
 Even if shelter is provided in the run against a sudden shower of rain, the rabbit will be unlikely to use it, and will be perfectly happy to get wet.
 Angoras therefore should not be left in their run unsupervised.
 Warm wet Angora coats will felt!
 Free access from hutch to run is not recommended for Angoras, as the rabbit may get wet and matted by going out in all weathers.